HakanAtasoy/HakanAtasoy/README.md

 Hi, I'm Hakan Atasoy.
-I'm a third year computer engineering student at METU.
+I have recently graduated with a degree in Computer Engineering from Middle East Technical University (METU).